monkeylearn/hotel-review-analysis/README.md

 # Sentiment Analysis and Aspect classification for Hotel Reviews

 This is the source code of MonkeyLearn's series of posts related to analyzing sentiment and aspects from hotel reviews using machine learning models.
+This code runs in python2.7.

 ### Code organization